Duncan610/stock-trading-python-app/README.md

 Local virtual environment folder containing project-specific dependencies.

 Should not be uploaded to GitHub — it’s ignored by .gitignore.

+### .dockerignore

+Specifies which files and folders Docker should ignore when building the image (e.g., .env, pythonenv/,

 ## 🚀 How to Run